VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 `df = df[df['RELIC_PrismaticShard'] == 0]`

 After which we drop all of our columns that only contain zeroes.
 This removes all of the cards that only appeared with the help of the Prismatic Shard.
-This is by no means perfect or comprehensive, as we still have columns like Footwork (A Silent card) that the player must have obtained through other means, but we have reduced our number of features from 690 to roughly 400.
+This is by no means perfect or comprehensive, as we still have columns like Footwork (A Silent card) that the player must have obtained through other means, but we have reduced our number of features from 695 to 524.
 We could reduce this further by making a comprehensive list of relics and cards that are unique to a specific class, but I have chosen not to at this time.

 After all of this, we're just about ready to begin training models.
 The only thing that's left is to drop our original master_deck and relics features and cast the victory column as a boolean.
 Now we can begin.